 Katie Shilton (PhD, UCLA) is an associate professor in UMD’s iSchool.
 Her research focuses on ethics and policy for the design of information technologies, systems, and collections.
 Katie has received funding for several projects from the NSF, including a CAREER grant to study privacy and security by design in mobile development.
 For more information, see her website or email her directly.

 Michael Zimmer (PhD, NYU) is an associate professor at the Marquette University’s computer science department.
 Michael’s research focuses on the intersection of privacy and ethics and he currently has funding with Vitak on a NSF grant on mobile privacy and Vitak and Shilton on a NSF grant on data ethics.
 For more information, see his website or email him directly.

-Priya Kumar is a PhD student in the iSchool at UMD and is advised by Jessica Vitak.
+Priya Kumar is a PhD candidate in the iSchool at UMD and is advised by Jessica Vitak.
 She received her Master’s degree from the University of Michigan School of Information in 2014.
 Priya’s research focuses on how parents and children negotiate technology and privacy.
 For more information, see her website or email her directly.

-Yuting Liao is a PhD student in the iSchool at UMD and is advised by Jessica Vitak.
+Yuting Liao is a PhD candidate in the iSchool at UMD and is advised by Jessica Vitak.
 She received her Master’s degree from Georgetown’s Communication, Culture and Technology program in 2015.
 Her research is interested in the intersection of health, aging, and technology.

 Zahra Ashktorab graduated with a PhD from UMD’s iSchool and now works for IBM.
 She was advised by Jessica Vitak.
 Her research focuses on cyberbullying detection and mitigation through the study of social media and social networks.
 For more information, see her website or email her directly.